Prerequisites: Graduate standing is required.

 Description: An interdisciplinary seminar with the Department of Civil Engineering.
 Contemporary environmental issues and water resource management.

-Prerequisites: NRES 819 or equivalent or permission
+Prerequisites: NRES 819 or equivalent

 Description: Theory and use of stable, radiogenic and radioactive isotopes in hydrologic studies.
 Abundance and variation of the stable isotopes of oxygen, hydrogen, carbon, sulphur, chlorine, nitrogen, and strontium.
 Application of the isotopes to determine water origin, movement, geochemical history, recharge age and residence time, and to delineate contaminant sources and solute migration.